navifra/infra_simulation/README.md

 - roslaunch velodyne_description warehouse_1.launch

 ## 2. with sensors and robots
-Kinect camera, Luminar Iris, and Ouster Os0 lidar are added in the origin.
+Kinect camera, Velodyne HDL-32, Velodyne VLP-16, Luminar Iris, and Ouster Os0 lidar are added in the origin.

 Turtlebots and a forklift are located as well.
+For the simulation, you can expect the following image:
 [![ouster.png](https://i.postimg.cc/44vjxmjr/ouster.png)](https://postimg.cc/yWdLfY1P)

 Terminal 1